Making Sure Mining Doesn’t Pollute Our Water

 Golden Hand Mine

 The Golden Hand Mine outside Yellow Pine is located in the Frank Church-River of No Return Wilderness.
 Aside from degrading this national treasure, reconstructing the long-abandoned gold mine could contaminate important spawning habitat for Chinook salmon and steelhead.
-The mine is still in the exploration phase.
+As a result of legal work by ICL and partners, exploration drilling on site has been suspended and the company is focusing on other projects outside the wilderness.

 What You Can Do